 Information and support for service members and their families.
 About the Call Center.

 Gold Star & Surviving Family Members – Resources

-The Department of Defense and other agencies support families of deceased service members by providing them with compassionate services to help them cope with their loss and address all questions and actions related to the casualty.
+The Defense Department and other agencies support families of deceased service members by providing them with compassionate services to help them cope with their loss and address all questions and actions related to the casualty.
 Following are some valuable resources available to survivors.

 The Casualty Assistance Program

-The Department of Defense’s Casualty Assistance Program makes sure that military families have support in their time of need, including understanding all benefits and other forms of assistance.
+The Defense Department’s Casualty Assistance program makes sure that military families have support in their time of need, including understanding all benefits and other forms of assistance.

 - Casualty assistance is available to the primary next of kin — the person most closely related to the service member.
 Typically, this is the spouse or the parents for unmarried service members.

 - This program provides compassionate help for families of service members who are duty status — whereabouts unknown, excused absence — whereabouts unknown, missing, ill, injured or deceased, including:

 - Transportation and burial expenses